Samsung/tizen-docs/docs/application/native/guides/text-input/overview.md

-# Text Input, Gesture and Voice
+# Text Input and Voice

-The text input, gesture and voice features introduce how you can convert speech to text and back to speech, and provide recognized gestures, customized keyboards and voice control, and retrieve previous data in a text input field.
+The text input and voice features introduce how you can convert speech to text and back to speech, customized keyboards and voice control, and retrieve previous data in a text input field.

-You can use the following text input, gesture and voice features in your native applications:
+You can use the following text input and voice features in your native applications:

 - [Input Method](input-method.md)